Julien5/config/emacs.d/install.md

  '(markdown-pre-face ((t (:inherit (markdown-code-face font-lock-constant-face) :family "fixed")))))
 ```

 At the moment, Tamzen (and other bitmap fonts i think) look nicer in the terminal than in the GTK emacs frontend.
+I start the terminal with `--maximize`, but sometimes emacs is not maximized.

 ### Source Code Pro